nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 **:bulb: Tip:** <br>
 - Press `ESC` to close the Help window <br>
-- Press `c` to copy the User Guide url in the Help window
+- Press `c` to copy the User Guide url into clipboard when the Help window is opened
 </div>

 ### Adding an internship: `add`